 What to Look Out For

-Especially for large, older homes in the Seattle area, look out for asbestos, lead paint, drainage, the foundation, and underground heating-oil tanks.
+Especially for large, older homes in the Seattle area, look out for asbestos, lead paint, mold, drainage and foundation issues, and underground heating-oil tanks.

 Real Estate Flipping and Investing Groups in Seattle